mina-tang/RecipeForSuccess/index.md

 ## Meet Gertrude: Breaking the Mold
-At 75 years old, Gertrude has always dreamed of being an acress.
+At 75 years old, Gertrude has always dreamed of being an actress.
 "Why not?" she says.
 "If there is one thing I've learned in these 75 years, is that the only way to achieve your dreams is to try!"
 Hey, casting directors, who knows, maybe Gertrude really will be the secret sauce for your next multi-million-dollar movie!
 If not, she'll at least provide amazing cookies.

 ## Behind the Scenes: Let's Take a Quick Tour of the Movies 📽️
 First, let's take the time to tour our movies!
 Sorry Gertrude, we have to put you on hold for now.
-In the plots bellow, we can see the runtime, box office and release date distributions of our movies.
+In the plots below, we can see the runtime, box office and release date distributions of our movies.
 Please note that we only took feature-length movies, i.e movies with a runtime of at least 60 minutes.
 Below we can visualize histograms of the runtime, box office and release date distributions.

 <iframe src="assets/plots/movies_numeric_features.html" width="750px" height="720px" frameborder="0" position="relative"></iframe>

 That's neat!
 We see that most of the movies have a runtime around 100 minutes, which is actually quite short!
 The movies on our datasets performed quite well in terms of box-office.
-The vast majority of them are also quite recent, which motivates why we later adjust the box office with the inflation.
+The vast majority of them are also quite recent, which motivates why we now adjust the box office with the inflation.

+On the left, we show the average box offices for only the top 10 movies of the year, and on the right for all of them.
+<iframe src="assets/plots/inflation.html" width="750px" height="530px" frameborder="0" position="relative"></iframe>
+Let's try to understand theses graphs.
+For the top 10 movies, we see a clear trend (in both adjusted and unadjusted box office) that the average revenue becomes higher among the years.
+This means recent hit movies have a better commercial success than older hit movies.
+We also note that this trend can be seen but at a much smaller scale for the unadjusted box office of all movies.
+However, the adjusted revenue shows a different trend for them.

 Now let's dive a little deeper into components of a movie, such as its genre, language, and country of production.
-Feel free take a look at the beautiful bar chart below if that sounds interesting.
+Feel free to take a look at the beautiful bar chart below if that sounds interesting.

 <iframe src="assets/plots/genres_count.html" width="750px" height="450px" frameborder="0" position="relative"></iframe>